Growksh-Alphalabs/growksh-website/docs/AUTH_IMPLEMENTATION.md

 ## Overview

-This document describes the complete passwordless authentication flow implemented for Growksh using AWS Cognito and Lambda functions.
+This document describes the complete passwordless authentication flow implemented for Growksh using AWS Cognito and Lambda functions, with a unified login/signup flow.

 ## Authentication Flow

 ### 1. Signup Flow
 ```
-User goes to /signup page
+User goes to /auth/signup page
     ↓
 Enters: Name, Email, Phone (optional)
     ↓